w103dcr/Final/5_documentation/Readme5.txt

 These look to be things we will cover in Chapter 11.
 I emailed the professor on 3/6 as well as 3/11 asking for clarification and have yet to hear back.

-No separate section for the project plan or reference was added either.
+No separate section for the project plan or reference was added to the Systems_Requirements document either.
 In part of our proposal, we list a plan of work which I believe covers the project plan.
 I do not know what is needed in the reference portion at all.
 I emailed the professor on 3/11 asking for clarification on both but have yet to hear back.